-- Carbon deposits blocking the air gap between the center and side electrodes.
+- Carbon deposits blocking the air gap between the center and side electrode.

-This type of problem, of carbon deposits blocking the air gap between the electrodes, usually only happens on high-mileage engines that are burning oil within the cylinders.
+Carbon deposits blocking the air gap between the electrodes usually only happens on high-mileage engines that are burning oil within the cylinders.

 You can tell these engines apart because:

-- The engine burns oil and blue smoke comes out of the tailpipe.
+- They burn oil and have blue smoke coming out of their tailpipe.

 How Do I Know My Spark Plugs Need Changing?

-- They've been removed and are showing signs of heavy wear and tear.
+- You've removed the spark plugs and they are showing signs of heavy wear and tear.

 Which Spark Plugs Should I Buy?